kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Automatically register new instances to load balancer

-- ASGs have the following `attributes`
-  - A `launch configuration` and it consists of,
+- ASGs have the following `attributes`, a `launch configuration` and it consists of,
   - AMI + Instance Type
   - EC2 User Data
   - EBS Volumes
   - Security Groups
   - SSH Key Pair

   - Set Min/Max size/Initial Capacity
   - Define network + subnet information
   - Load balancer information
   - Define scaling policies

-- `Auto Scaling Alarms`
+### Auto Scaling Alarms

 - Possible to scale ASG based on `CloudWatch Alarms`
 - An alarm monitors a metric (such as Average CPU)
 - Metrics are computed for the overall ASG instances
 - Based on the alarm create scale-out/scale-in policies

-- `Auto Scaling new rules`
+### Auto Scaling new rules

 - It is now possible to define a better auto scaling rules that are directly managed by EC2
   - Target average CPU usage
   - Number of requests on the ELB per instance
   - Average network in/out

-- `Auto Scaling custom metric`
+### Auto Scaling custom metric

 - Based on custom metric eg: number of connected users
 - Send custom metric from application on EC2 to CloudWatch (PutMetric API)
 - Create CloudWatch alarm to react to low/high values
 - Use the CloudWatch alarm as the scaling policy for ASG

-- `ASG Summary`
+### ASG Summary

 - Scaling policies can be on CPU, Network and can be even on custom metrics or based on schedule
 - ASGs use launch configurations and update an ASG by providing a new launch configuration
 - IAM roles attached to to an ASG will get assigned to EC2 instances
 - `ASGs are free`, pay for the underlying resources being launched
 - Having instances under ASG will always restart if any of the instances terminated, extra safety
 - ASG can terminate instances marked as unhealthy by an LB(and hence replace them)

-- `Create an ASG`
+### Create an ASG

 - `Auto Scaling` -> Create Auto Scaling Group -> select -> Has 2 steps

 - `Create or Select a launch template` -> `Create launch configuration`

 - Select an `AMI` - Choose `Instance Type` - `Configure Details` (`Advanced` details - fill the `User Data`) Select `Storage`, `Security Group` (same as the one you are targeting) and create and launch the configuration with `existing key pair`

-   - `Create Auto Scaling Group`
+### Create an Auto Scaling Group

-    - `Configure Auto Scaling Group details` -> `Group name: First-ASG, Group Size: Start with '1' instances, Network: default VPC,
+- `Configure Auto Scaling Group details`
-       Subnet: select all available subnets`
-       `Advanced details: Load balancing, check, Receive traffic from one or more balancers` `Target Group: Select the one created for Load Balancer` `Health check type: check, ELB`
+  `Group name: First-ASG, Group Size: Start with '1' instances, Network: default VPC, Subnet: select all available subnets` `Advanced details: Load balancing, check, Receive traffic from one or more balancers` `Target Group: Select the one created for Load Balancer` `Health check type: check, ELB`

 - `Configure scaling policies` -> select, Use scaling policies to adjust the capacity of this group

 - Scale between '1' and '3' instances.
 These will be ....

 - `Scale Group Size` -`Name: Scale-size-group, Metric type: Average CPU utilization, Target value: 60, Instance need: '60' seconds to warm up after scaling`

 - `Configure Notification` -> leave as it is -> `Tags` -> `Review` and `Create`

 - Go to `Load Balancing -> Target Groups -> Targets` to see the all registered targets under the targeted group

-### EBS Volumes
+## EBS Volumes

 - An `EBS (Elastic Block Store) Volume` is a network drive that can be attached to instances while they run, useful when
   - An EC2 instance looses its root volume when it is manually terminated